Profitability Index- Capital Budgeting Techniques

 Profitability Index

-Profitability index (PI) is the ratio of investment to payoff of a suggested project.
-It is a useful capital budgeting technique for grading projects because it measures the value created by per unit of investment made by the investor.
+Profitability index (PI) is the ratio of investment to pay off a suggested project.
+It is a useful capital budgeting technique for grading projects because it measures the value created per unit of investment made by the investor.

 The ratio is calculated as follows: